Shopify/git-chain/README.md

 Rebasing the following branches: ["master", "feature-database", "feature-model", "feature-ui"]
 ```

-Git Chain Rebase detects the current chain based on the branch you're currently on (a branch can only be part of one chain).
+Git Chain detects the current chain based on the branch you're currently on (a branch can only be part of one chain).
 You can
 specify a chain explicitly by using the `-n` option you already saw during setup.

 ```